 The Common Language Infrastructure provides a platform for application development and all the functions required for the same.
 The CLR is an execution engine with services to offer like exception handling, garbage collection, etc. The assemblies are portable and executable.
 Each assembly provides one or more files and which can be shared.
 The library provides namespaces and many APIs, which provide many functions like reading, writing, XML document manipulation, etc. It also provides C++ or CLI, which is a language used for compiling programs and run those within the given framework.
 The assemblies written in C++ are known as mixed-mode assemblies, and they have a native or managed code.

 |Implementations||ASP.NET has been implemented in the Mono Project, which supports “everything in .NET 4.5 except WPF, WWF, and with limited WCF and limited ASP.NET 4.5 async stack.

 ASP.NET can be run with Mono using one of three options: Apache hosting using the mod_mono module, FastCGI hosting, and XSP.

 1) .NET Micro Framework: It is said to be a smaller version of CLR, which is supported by C#.
 It also includes a subset of libraries hosted by this framework.

 2) .NET Core: It shares many APIs pf .NET but has many different sets of principles.
 It is considered to be a cross-platform and open source.

 3) Portable .NET: It provides an implementation of CLI and C# compiler.
 It supports various CPUs and operating systems.

 This has been a guide to the top differences between ASP.NET vs .NET.
-Here we also discuss the ASP.NET vs .NET head to head comparison, key differences along with infographics and comparison table.
+Here we also discuss the ASP.NET vs .NET head to head comparison, key differences, along with infographics and a comparison table.
 You may also have a look at the following ASP.NET vs .NET articles to learn more –